GeorgeBelanger/dev_log_2019/README.md

 ## 1/29/19 Tuesday 1:30pm Quill
   - Going to start in on the portfolio site today
     - Going to view that github repo that had a lot of great portfolios on it: [https://github.com/iRaul/awesome-portfolios](https://github.com/iRaul/awesome-portfolios)
-      - I see from a lot of portfolios that everyone is using canvas and webGL(and three.js) to make thier websites look like GCI if you will.
+      - I see from a lot of portfolios that everyone is using canvas and webGL(and three.js) to make thier websites look like CGI if you will.
     - [http://cihadturhan.com/](http://cihadturhan.com/) might be the best portfolio I've seen.
 The works section is absolutely amazing I see a lot of these mouse parallax designs but his works one is the best I've seen and what I want to do with my projects.
     - I also liked the background effect here [https://mamboleoo.be/](https://mamboleoo.be/)
     - 3D dragging is also a feature I'd like to have.
 Again I liked cihad's contact page